Welcome to military art posters.com

-Also in 2012, he plans to donate an original oil painting of Steve Jobs to the family, and a corporate strategic partnership is slated between Official Military Art/Todd Krasovetz and Golden Healthcare of Temecula.
+Also in 2012, he plans to donate an original oil painting and military art prints for sale as well as a portrait of Steve Jobs to the family, and a corporate strategic partnership is slated between Official Military Art/Todd Krasovetz and Golden Healthcare of Temecula.

 Next year, Krasovetz will complete a sculpture for the new hospital at Camp Pendleton.

 When he isn’t busy with artwork, Krasovetz enjoys music writing and production, fishing, the outdoors, and spending time with friends and family, including wife Kourtney and 7-year-old daughter Alyssa.